bldl/js-proposals/Obsidian_TC39_Proposals/Proposals/Stage 1/double-ended-iterator.md

 ## Iterator helpers and reverse iterator

-[Iterator helpers](https://github.com/tc39/proposal-iterator-helpers) add some useful methods to iterators and async iterators.
+[[Iterator-helpers]] add some useful methods to iterators and async iterators.
 Most methods are easy to upgrade to support double-ended.
 For example, `map()` could be implemented like:

 ```js
 // only for demonstration, the real implementation should use internal slots